HarinduVihan/Digital-Clock-Electron/README.md

 or

 2. You can, clone this repository.
+Type this commands in your terminal to initialize the npm package

+    - npm init
+    - npm install electron --save-dev

-Type this commands in your terminal to create the app files and the executeble file.
+   to create the app files and the executeble file.

     - npm install --save-dev @electron-forge/cli
     - npx electron-forge import
     - npm run make